 On Long-term View

-Main Building - Third Floor Galleries
+Main Building - Second Floor Galleries

 This installation highlights the diversity of voices and visions found in 19th through 21st century American art.
 The exhibition explores the sources of artists' inspiration and how these inspirations changed over time; how travel to Europe - and the art being made there - influenced American trends; the impact of immigrant artists bringing their own sensibilities to the US; and how world and US events (historical, political, cultural, etc.) impacted artists.